ytraiba/Recipes/README.md

 While working on this project I learned how to:

-* Create an easily updated portfolio using React components.
 * Implement animations using exisiting React libraries and scripted CSS.
+* Use an API to query data.
 * Create a mobile ready website that scales to any screen size.

 ## Dependencies & Libraries